VIPriors/vipriors.github.io/index.md

 - Submissions must be entered in OpenReview: [link](https://openreview.net/group?id=thecvf.com/ECCV/2020/Workshop/VIPriors).
 - Submissions must follow the [ECCV 2020 submission format](https://eccv2020.eu/author-instructions/).
+- Optional supplementary material can be submitted through OpenReview (single .zip file, maximum of 50MB).
+The deadline for supplementary material is the same as the paper submission deadline, i.e. July 17, 2020.
+Reviewers are strongly encouraged but not required to review the supplementary material.
 - Reviewing will be according to double-blind format.
 - Accepted papers will be published in ECCV 2020 Workshop proceedings.
 - Authors of accepted papers will be invited to present their work as a poster presentation at the workshop.
 Authors of a selection of papers will be invited to present their work orally at the workshop.